apache/nuttx/configs/sam4e-ek/README.txt

        $ cd ~/nuttx-git/nuttx
        $ make

-    STATUS:  2014-8-20.
+    STATUS:
+    2014-08-20.
 I have seen the demo work well but it is not thoroughly exercised.
+I suspect some touchscreen issues.
+    2014-10-11.
+Today's build crashes in nxwm_main on startup.